quix-labs/flash/README.md

 - [Listen for specific fields](examples/specific_fields/specific_fields.go)
 - [Parallel Callback](examples/parallel_callback/parallel_callback.go)

-## Drivers
-You can see all drivers details [here](pkg/drivers/DRIVERS.md)

 ## DX - Features / Planned Features

 The following features are planned for future implementation:

-- [x] Driver interfaces for creating new drivers.
+- ✅ Driver interfaces for creating new drivers.
+- ✅ Parallel Callback execution using goroutine
-- [x] Listen for changes in specific columns, not the entire row.
+- ✅ Listen for changes in specific columns, not the entire row.
+Driver specific see [drivers/README.md](pkg/drivers/README.md)
-- [x] Parallel Callback execution using goroutine
+- ⌛ More performant driver.
+See [drivers/README.md](pkg/drivers/README.md)
-- [ ] Remove client in favor of direct listener start
+- ⬜ Remove client in favor of direct listener start
-- [ ] Support attaching/detaching new listener during runtime.
+- ⬜ Support attaching/detaching new listener during runtime.
-- [ ] Soft-delete support: receive delete events when SQL condition is respected.
+- ⬜ Soft-delete support: receive delete events when SQL condition is respected.
 Example: `deleted_at IS NOT NULL`.
-- [ ] More performant driver.
-See [DRIVERS.md](pkg/drivers/DRIVERS.md)
-- [ ] Tests implementation
+- ⬜ Tests implementation
 - ... any feedback is welcome.

-## Additional Details
+## Drivers

-You can find a temporary workflow graph [here](WORKFLOW.md).
+You can see all drivers details [here](pkg/drivers/README.md)

 ## Contributing